irfansyakir/portfolio/README.md

 ## 🚢 Deployment

-This site is automaically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch
+This site is automaically deployed to GitHub Pages using GitHub Actions whenever changes are pushed to the main branch.